Fisk-University/Archivist-Documentation/latLongCalculator/tutorial.md

 ## How to Enable Macros in Excel

 - When opening the Lat-LongCalculator.xlsm file, click "Enable Macros" if prompted with "This workbook contains macros.
-Do you want to disable macros before opening the file?".
+Do you want to disable macros before opening the file?"

 ## Required Inputs
- ### Main Data Sheet (Named: Sheet1)
+ ### Main Data Sheet (Titled: Sheet1)
 A dataset with at least two labeled columns:

 - State
 - County

-### Reference Data Sheet (Named: ReferenceData)
+### Reference Data Sheet (Titled: ReferenceData)
 Must contain the following four pre-filled columns:

 - State
 - County
 - Latitude
 - Longitude

 ## How to Run the Macro

 - On "Sheet1" Click the "Run Lat/Long Calculator" button
 - After a few seconds you will see a success prompt "Latitude and Longitude added successfully!"